 PACU (Piaractus mesopotamicus)

-A nice size pacu caught in Bun San Lan lake near Bangkok in Thiland (www.anglingthailand.com)
+A nice size pacu caught in Bun San Lan lake, Thailand (www.anglingthailand.com)

 Angler Lek Sungwichien with a pacu

-Pacú (Piaractus mesopotamicus), pez chato ("flat fish"), mbiraí, or piraí, is a South American ray-finned fish that is endemic to the Paraguay-Paraná River basin, though it has been introduced by aquaculture activities in a wider area.
+Pacu (Piaractus mesopotamicus), is also called: pez chato, mbiraí, or piraí, is a South American ray-finned fish that is endemic to the Paraguay-Paraná River basin, though it has been introduced by aquaculture activities in a wider area.

 This fish is an omnivore.
 Young individuals usually feed on micro-crustaceans, but adults choose insects and plants, as well as nuts and seeds that fall from trees in flooded forests.